Mattral/Fine-Tuning-using-LoRA-and-SFT/README.md

 [!NOTE] If you use the iterator to print a sample from the dataset, remember to execute the following code to reset the iterator pointer. `train_dataset.start_iteration = 0`

 ## Initialize the Model and Trainer
-As mentioned previously, we will be using the [OPT model](https://huggingface.co/facebook/opt-1.3b) with 1.3 billion parameters in this lesson, which has the facebook/opt-1.3b model id on the Hugging Face Hub.
+As mentioned previously, we will be using the [OPT model](https://huggingface.co/facebook/opt-1.3b) with 1.3 billion parameters in this repo, which has the facebook/opt-1.3b model id on the Hugging Face Hub.

 The LoRA approach is employed for fine-tuning, which involves introducing new parameters to the network while keeping the base model unchanged during the tuning process.
 This approach has proven to be highly efficient, enabling fine-tuning of the model by training less than 1% of the total parameters.
 (For more details, refer to the following post.)